hotmeshio/pluck-typescript/README.md

 ```

 ### Execute
 Call connected functions from anywhere on the network with a connection to Redis.
-Results aren't cached and the remote function will be executed each time by default.
+Results aren't cached and the remote function will be invoked each time you call `exec`.

 ```javascript
 import Redis from 'ioredis';